ELDRITCH adj weird, uncanny

 "time’s a chiel that stan’s wi’ eldrich whittle".

-Scots Word of the Week is written by Chris Robinson of Scottish Language Dictionaries.
+This Scots Word of the Week was written by Chris Robinson of Dictionaries of the Scots Language.

 This week's Word is spoken by Dr Dauvit Horsbroch.